EvanTich/dots/README.md

 ```

 ## During the Install Script
 Go get some coffee, sit outside, listen to the rain, etc. Enjoy yourself.
-After the packages are installed, there may be prompts for replacing files in .config and .local.
-Follow the prompts, and it should be the final thing you need to do.
+After the packages are installed, there may be prompts for replacing files in `.config` and `.local`.
+Follow the prompts, it should be the final thing you need to do.

 ### Things Installed
 [Packages](./pkglist.csv) are sorted in the following order: important → tools (including python, cargo, npm) → everyday software → themes → fun stuff